COVID-19 (coronavirus) resources

 Answers to member questions and the latest dentistry updates.

 The Well-Being Program exists to assist dental community members who suffer from alcohol and/or chemical dependency.
-It’s also a referral source for other disorders such as Bipolar, depression, diabetes, glaucoma, Parkinson’s, sexual addiction and sexual boundary issues.
+It’s also a referral source for individuals suffering from burnout, stress, or anxiety.
 Assistance is offered through component and regional well-being committees who encourage individuals to seek treatment needed to preserve their life, privilege to practice dentistry and maintain public safety.